 Clean the stoma and the skin around it with a moist washcloth or soft paper towel, then let it dry completely.
-You don't need to use soap, cleansers, or moistened wipes as they may cause skin problems and keep the barrier from sticking.
+Do not use soap, cleansers, or moistened wipes as they may cause skin problems and keep the barrier from sticking.
 Remember to look at the skin around your stoma for redness or signs of irritation.

 Always check your stoma as well.
 The natural color of your stoma should be red.
 If your stoma looks very dark, purple or black, contact your doctor or Wound, Ostomy, Continence (WOC) Nurse.
 Every time you change your pouching system you may notice a little bleeding.
 This is normal and should stop quickly.
+If you notice blood in your pouch contact your doctor/WOC nurse.